blinxen/blinools/README.md

 You don't *have* to actually compile your own kernel, you can just use whatever your distro provides.
 The example configuration below uses the official Fedora 44 kernel.
 The rootfs can also be easily created using `podman` (or `docker`).
 Check out the [examples](./examples) directory.
-The example builds a minimal Fedora kernel + rootfs pair with `examples/basic/Dockerfile` and `examples/basic/build-rootfs.sh`.
+The example builds a minimal Fedora kernel + rootfs pair.

 The next steps assume you already have a compiled Linux kernel and a built rootfs.
 See [Configuration reference](#configuration-reference) below for the full list of options.